tedtalksbits/BookInventory/README.md

 - Adding Books: To add a book, enter the ISBN number in the provided field and the system will automatically populate the book's details.

+  - to store the book in your inventory, click the "Add to Library" button.

-- Viewing Inventory: Access your book inventory on the main dashboard, where you can see all the details of your books.
+- Viewing Inventory: Access your book inventory on the main dashboard in the section labeled "Your Books", where you can see all the details of your books.

 - Rating Books: Rate each book by clicking on the star rating system.